 I knew that you could cross into Canada at Niagara Falls, but I didn’t know that you can get to Canada straight from Buffalo as well.
 The centrally located Peace Bridge lets you cross the international border right in town and brings you to Fort Erie in Ontario.
 The bridge has connected the two countries since 1927.

-8. A festive city
+8. Buffalo is a festive city

 I was surprised to see what a festive city Buffalo is!
 I happened to be in town during Garden Walk, the largest flower festival in the U.S., but learned that there are about two dozen festivals throughout the year – which is an average of two per month!
 The rich cultural heritage of the city led to the creation of a wide range of ethnic festivals such as the Polish Harvest Festival, the Italian Festival and one of the country’s biggest St Patrick’s Day Parades, but Buffalo is also known for its big Gay Pride Festival, the Taste Of Buffalo, the Allentown Art Festival and its own Ball Drop on New Year’s Eve.